-When is the group stage?
-How will qualifying work?
+How does the group stage work?
+Who came through qualifying?
 Where is the 2022 final?

 Article top media content

-The competition undergoes major changes in its 51st season, the 13th since it was rebranded from UEFA Cup to UEFA Europa League.
-It is scheduled to run from 5 August 2021 to 18 May 2022.
+The competition has undergone major changes for its 51st season, the 13th since it was rebranded from UEFA Cup to UEFA Europa League.
+It kicked off on 5 August 2021 and runs until the decider on 18 May 2022.
 As previously, the eventual winners will earn an automatic place in the following season's UEFA Champions League group stage.

 What are the big changes?